True Stories of Overcoming Opioid Addiction

 Then Sandra made a mistake that may have saved her life.
 “My parents came to visit and I forgot to put away my baggies,” she says, “They had had their suspicions that something was going on, but seeing drugs in my apartment confirmed them.
 My first instinct was to deny everything, but part of me felt such relief at being discovered that it all came tumbling out.
 I didn’t have to pretend anymore.
 I could get help and get out of this cycle that I knew was going to destroy me.”

-The next morning, Sandra’s parents brought her to a private residential addiction treatment center where she would spend the next 90 days getting clean and laying the foundation for ongoing sobriety.
+The next morning, Sandra’s parents brought her to a residential opiate addiction treatment center where she would spend the next 90 days getting clean and laying the foundation for ongoing sobriety.
 “I learned so much about myself,” she says of her time in treatment.
 “I came to understand what had driven my addiction and I discovered who I am capable of being without drugs.”

 Although she has been out of residential care for a year, Sandra still attends weekly support groups offered by her treatment program.
 “I witness others recovering alongside me, people with long and deep histories of opioid addiction that far surpassed my own.
 We can heal and we can go on to create beautiful lives for ourselves.”